DjangoForAll/Django-Course/Level_2/Content/2_OOP_and_python/4_operator_overloading.md

 print(var_a + var_b) # Output: 3
 ```

-In the above example the value of var_a and var_b are not changed.
+In the above example, the value of var_a and var_b is not changed.
 The result of the operation is a new object with the result.
 Similarly when the overrode the `+` and `-` operators we return a new object instead of editing the original object.
-This is the expected behaviour.

-Note that the function \_\_sub\_\_ , \_\_add\_\_ are magic or dunder methods , we dont manually invoke these functions, python calls them when needed.
+The functions \_\_sub\_\_, \_\_add\_\_ are magic or dunder methods, we don't manually invoke these methods, python calls them when needed.

-We can also override comparison operators, bitwise operators and logical operators.
+We can also override comparison operators, bitwise operators, and logical operators.
 The entire list along with the documentation can be found [here](https://docs.python.org/3/reference/datamodel.html#special-method-names)

-Try overriding different methods and see what happens.
+Try overriding different methods and observe what happens.